sderosiaux/every-single-day-i-tldr/README.md

 # 04-12-2017

+- http://www.stephendiehl.com/posts/haskell_2018.html Good post overviewing what happened in the Haskell world in 2017.
+So many things!
+Time to get in?
 - https://medium.com/learning-rust Bookmark that when the time's come!
 - https://github.com/wanqizhu/pyfuck python using only those chars: [(+travels')]. yeah, whatever